 Article top media content

 The UEFA Executive Committee is UEFA's supreme executive body.
-It comprises the UEFA President and 16 other members, including at least one female, elected by a UEFA Congress, and two members elected by the European Club Association (ECA) and ratified by the Congress with the same rights and duties as the other Executive Committee members.
+It comprises the UEFA President and 16 other members, including at least one female, elected by a UEFA Congress, as well as two members elected by the European Club Association (ECA) and one member elected by European Leagues, ratified by the Congress, all with the same rights and duties as the other Executive Committee members.

 Members and vice-presidents

 The UEFA Executive Committee does not include more than one representative of the same UEFA member association.
-This rule does not apply to either the female member or the members of the Executive Committee elected by the ECA.
+This rule does not apply to either the female member or the members of the Executive Committee elected by the ECA and European Leagues.
 The Executive Committee members elected by the ECA cannot belong to clubs affiliated to the same member association.
-Each Executive Committee member to be elected by the Congress, except for the President, holds an active office (i.e. president, vice-president, general secretary or chief executive officer) within his member association.
+Each Executive Committee member to be elected by the Congress, except for the President and any female member, holds an active office (i.e. president, vice-president, general secretary or chief executive officer) within his member association.

-The UEFA Executive Committee elects a first vice-president and four other vice-presidents upon proposal of the UEFA President.
-The President may assign specific duties to each of them.
+The UEFA Executive Committee elects a first vice-president, four other vice-presidents and a treasurer (with the same status as a vice-president) upon proposal of the UEFA President.
+The President may assign specific duties to each of the vice-presidents.

 UEFA's President is able to invite third parties to attend UEFA Executive Committee meetings in an advisory capacity.